sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 **Immediate:**
 - Isolate AS-PC2 and AS-SRV from the network
-- Reset credentials for `david.mitchell` and `as.srv.administrator`
+- Reset all credentials for compromised accounts
 - Remove `C:\Users\Public\AnyDesk.exe` from all hosts
 - Delete scheduled task `MicrosoftEdgeUpdateCheck` on all hosts
 - Block `sync.cloud-endpoint.net` and `cdn.cloud-endpoint.net` at firewall/proxy
-- Block `88.97.164.155` at perimeter firewall
+- Block attacker external IP at perimeter firewall

 **Short Term:**
-- Enforce AnyDesk block policy — restrict to IT-approved remote tools only
+- Enforce policy restricting remote tools to IT-approved applications only
 - Enable PowerShell Script Block Logging and AMSI on all endpoints
-- Alert on `bitsadmin.exe` and `certutil.exe` making network connections
+- Alert on LOLBin network activity (`bitsadmin.exe`, `certutil.exe`)
-- Monitor for `Set-MpPreference` and registry modifications to Windows Defender keys
+- Monitor for `Set-MpPreference` and Windows Defender registry modifications
-- Implement privileged account monitoring for local administrator accounts
+- Implement privileged account monitoring for all local administrator accounts
-- Hunt for `wsync.exe` or unknown executables in `C:\ProgramData\` across all endpoints
+- Hunt for unknown executables in `C:\ProgramData\` across all endpoints

 **Long Term:**
 - Enforce MFA for all RDP and remote access sessions
-- Implement network segmentation to limit lateral movement from workstations to servers
+- Implement network segmentation to limit lateral movement
 - Deploy honeypot files in share directories to detect early ransomware activity
 - Conduct full forensic review of "The Broker" intrusion to ensure complete remediation
 - Establish immutable off-site backups to enable recovery without ransom payment